-- Maintaining groundwater contribution to support adequate stream flow for salmonids during the late summer and fall will support the needs of other identified critical species, - Fish habitat and streamflow are greatly influenced by many factors other than groundwater contribution.
-Maintaining groundwater levels to minimize depletion of flow during the dry season will help critical species, but will not resolve other stream flow impacts created by lack of precipitation, evapotranspiration, and surface water withdrawals during the dry season, - Groundwater management criteria for GDE linked to priority species' basic aquatic needs is a reasonable proxy for monitoring management success in coordination with existing direct species monitoring - Groundwater level monitoring for GDE will focus on - Areas of highest groundwater extraction - o Where streams are interconnected with groundwater
+- Maintaining groundwater contribution to support adequate stream flow for salmonids during the late summer and fall will support the needs of other identified critical species in Table 2-1, - Fish habitat and streamflow are greatly influenced by many factors other than groundwater contribution.
+Maintaining groundwater levels to minimize depletion of flow during the dry season will help critical species, but will not resolve other stream flow impacts created by lack of precipitation, evapotranspiration, and surface water withdrawals during the dry season,

+- Groundwater management criteria for GDE linked to priority species' basic aquatic needs is a reasonable proxy for monitoring management success in coordination with existing direct species monitoring, and - Groundwater level monitoring for GDEs will focus on: - o Areas of highest groundwater extraction, and - o Where streams are interconnected with groundwater.